-Today, job descriptions can no longer just reside in a file within HR.
-In addition to HR, the job description should reside in, be developed by, and be managed by the operating department where the work is done.
-Therefore, the job description should truly and deeply define the job for the sake of the job and the goals of the department rather than be used as an administrative function by HR.
-I am often asked how detailed should the job description be?
-And when is too much detail, too much?
+Today, job descriptions can no longer reside in a file within HR.
+In addition to HR, the job description should reside in, be developed, and be managed by the operating department where the work is done.
+Therefore, the job description should truly and deeply define the job for the sake of the job and the department's goals rather than be used as an administrative function by HR.
+I am often asked how detailed should the job description be.
+And when is too much detail too much?

-If the job description is meant to describe the job, then it needs as much detail as possible.
+If the job description is meant to describe the job, it needs as much detail as possible.
 Why?
 Make sure the job description is aligned with the organization’s strategy and business initiatives and not written for the person who may already be in the role.
-Job descriptions should be aspirational and aligned to company goals and not written to accommodate the incumbent employee.
+Job descriptions should be aspirational, aligned with company goals, and not written to accommodate the incumbent employee.
 Job descriptions should include the following: